dispel4py/dispel4py/doc/enactment.rst

         [-a attribute] \
         [-s]

-If the number of iterations is not indicated, the graph is executed once by default.
-If an input file is specified with ``-f`` then the parameter ``-i`` will be ignored.
+See above for use of the parameters ``-f``, ``-d`` and ``-i``.

-The argument ``-s`` forces to run the graph in simple processing mode, which means that a number of nodes can be wrapped and executed within the same process.
+The argument ``-s`` forces the partitioning of the graph such that subsets of nodes are wrapped and executed within the same process.
 The partitioning of the graph, i.e. which nodes are executed in the same process, can be specified when building the graph.
 By default, the root nodes in the graph (that is, nodes that have no inputs) are executed in one process, and the rest of the graph is executed in many copies distributed across the remaining processes.

 For example::